 Starting at 10am and running through to 4pm, the workshop benefits participants with any level of knowledge, using most types of camera, including compacts, bridge cameras and SLRs.
-We look at the approach and techniques needed for different subjects, lenses and accessories, and use of flash, getting you consistently better close-up and macro shots whatever equipment you have.
+We look at the approach and techniques needed for different subjects, lenses and accessories, the use of flash, and focus stacking, getting you consistently better close-up and macro shots whatever equipment you have.

 With a maximum of 10 participants, and great value at just £60 per person, this is the best workshop you can attend in Essex to learn how to take better close-up and macro photos.